sergiomartins8/qa-jobs-in-portugal/docs/CONTRIBUTING.md

 - Maintain qa-vacancies-in-portugal's quality
 - Fix problems that are important to users
-- Engage the community in working toward the best possible portuguese vacancy list possible ✨
+- Engage the community in working toward the best possible portuguese vacancy list ✨
 - Enable a sustainable system for maintaining and review contributions

 Please follow these steps to have your contribution considered: